-The Best President's Day Sales You Can Shop Right Now
+The Best Presidents Day Sales You Can Shop Right Now

 Get 15% off all top-rated furniture at Apt2B and free shipping for a limited time only.

-President’s Day Clothing Sales
+Presidents Day Clothing Sales

 Using the promo code MINE22, get an extra 30% off on already on-sale items at Verishop.